SCHUNK-SE-Co-KG/schunk_egu_egk_gripper/README.md

 ## Requirements

-The used distributution is foxy.
+The used distributution is humble.

 Following C++ libraries are required:
 - [libcurl](https://curl.se/libcurl/)